H-RISE Leadership Program

 - Engage in a hybrid course to earn the Wassmuth Center’s International Human Rights Leadership Certificate

-- Travel to Cambodia from May 28 – June 11, 2026 (two weeks)
+- Travel to Vietnam and Cambodia from June 2 – 16, 2027 (two weeks)

 - Design and lead an impactful human rights initiative when you return to Idaho

-Dates of Travel | May 28 – June 11, 2026
+Dates of Travel | June 2 – 16, 2027

 The Impact Continues at Home

-Thirty years ago, Cambodia emerged from a brutal regime that resulted in complete destruction of schools.
+More than forty years ago, Cambodia emerged from a brutal regime that resulted in complete destruction of schools.
 Since then, rebuilding the country’s educational system has been a top priority and considerable improvements have been made.

 However, despite these efforts, Cambodia’s education sector remains blemished by limited access to quality instruction, inadequate school facilities and high dropout rates.
 Access to and completion of primary school remain a pressing dilemma.
-Getting to a school where students can complete upper primary grades may mean traveling far from home.
+Getting to a school where students can complete upper grades may mean traveling far from home.
 Having a bicycle is more than a child’s wish; it is a student’s transportation to his or her future.

 Each $75 donation to Pedals and Packs will provide one student in Cambodia with a bicycle and backpack – and one less obstacle on the road to an education.